 PROJECT: Greenfield nitrogen fertilizer plant

 SUMMARY STATUS: Planning phase

 FNA is "moving steadily" towards building its own nitrogen fertilizer plant, starting with the establishment of a fertilizer and grain sales and distribution business.
-The first of its distribution "Supercentres," at Belle Plaine, should be completed in 2017 (delayed from 2016).
-FNA began work on this project in 2010.
-Pre-FEED study is complete but FNA still needs a major equity investor and a partner to operate the plant.
+In 2017, FNA broke ground on the first of its distribution "supercentres," at Belle Plaine, (delayed from 2016).
+FNA began work on this project in 2010 and the pre-FEED study for the nitrogen production complex is complete, but FNA still needs to find a major equity investor and a partner to operate the plant.